Kleinrotti/py-senertec/README.md

 For now, these devices are supported:
 *   Senertec Dachs 0.8
 *   Senertec Dachs Gen2 F5.5
-*   Remeha eLecta 300 (technically same as Senertec Dachs)
+*   Remeha eLecta 300 (technically same as Senertec Dachs 0.8)

 ## Support for other devices
 This library uses [Dachsportal2](https://dachsconnect.senertec.com/dachsportal2) to get information from your energy system.
 If you have a device which can be accessed from Dachsportal2 adding support should be pretty easy.
-You can open an feature request in the issues section and provide more information there.
+You can open a feature request in the issues section and provide more information there.

 ## Installation